open-telemetry/oteps/text/0161-telemetry-schema-and-resource.md

 # Telemetry Schema and Resource

-Specify a mechnism for users of Resource to interact with Resource leveraging TelemetrySchema version for a stable API.
+Specify a mechanism for users of Resource to interact with Resource leveraging TelemetrySchema version for a stable API.

 ## Motivation